corralm/diamond-scraper/README.md

 # About
-:gem: DiamondScraper is a simple Python web-scraper for [BrilliantEarth.com](https://www.brilliantearth.com).
+`DiamondScraper` is a simple Python web-scraper for [BrilliantEarth.com](https://www.brilliantearth.com).

 It scrapes data for both its natural and lab created diamond selection and writes it to a CSV file.